 - Dental Bridges

 Sometimes missing teeth may create gaps, and that gap is fixed by dental bridges.
 Bridges help to restore tooth functions such as smiling, chewing, speaking as well as enhancing appearance.
 Traditional bridges are the most common!
 They consist of one or more fake teeth (pontics).
 Dental crowns usually hold fake teeth!
 Other types of bridges include;

 - Cantilever bridges

 With regular visits to the dentist and good dental hygiene, bridges can last for more than 5 years.
 Bridges are known to have a lifespan of 5 to 15 years.
 While bridges can last longer, with time they may fall out.
 Thus, you need to practice good oral hygiene to ensure the bridges last longer; brush twice a day with fluoride toothpaste, attend follow-up visits to the dentist, avoid chewing hard objects like ice, among other oral care tips.

 Determining the right treatment

-While dental crowns are highly recommended solution for treating severely damaged teeth, dental fillings can help treat cavities caused by tooth decay.
-You dentist will examine the dental problem and recommend highly recommended treatment for you.
+While dental crowns are a highly recommended solution for treating severely damaged teeth, dental fillings can help treat cavities caused by tooth decay.
+Your dentist will examine the dental problem and recommend highly recommended treatment for you.
 Some cases of dental pain can be eliminated through dental restoration procedures.
-Nothing causes painful tooth like broken tooth, damaged tooth, dental decay or cavity, and most of these cases can be treated via dental restoration procedures like tooth filling, and dental crown.
+Nothing causes painful teeth like a broken tooth, damaged teeth, dental decay, or cavity, and most of these cases can be treated via dental restoration procedures like tooth filling, and dental crown.